Emma writes about her egg donation journey

 The hard bits.... for me, learning to inject my belly fat with the hormones was a very new experience.
 I didn’t get very good at it, but it was surprisingly okay after the first injection!
 There were very good instructions given with the packs by the nurse, including a good demonstration / help with the first injection, but it was a surprisingly odd experience.
 It was nice to feel a bit less nervous of it once I had gotten used to it.

 The donation itself went smoothly I think!
 I don’t remember any of it!
 All the advice given about getting someone to meet you at the clinic and resting for the rest of the day was just right as I was still very sedated after the procedure.
-It was a really nice touch getting given a little box with a thank you bear in it as well.
+It was a such a nice touch being given a little box with a thank you bear in it as well.

 I was really pleased after donating :)